-In this course, experienced Scrum Masters will guide you through the Scrum framework from theory to practice in two days.
-The training is designed for all agile team members, scrum masters, product owners, internal auditors and others interested in understanding agile approaches.
+Experienced Scrum Masters will guide you through the Scrum framework from theory to practice in two days.
+The training is designed for all agile team members, Scrum masters, Product owners, internal auditors and others interested in understanding agile approaches.

 The trainers will share many of their experiences gained from working with agile teams and agile transformations.
 Therefore, we encourage you to prepare questions from the context of your company that are of interest to you.
 In addition, you will try working in sprints during the course using Lego.
 For each course topic, we will also always point out common mistakes you may often encounter.

 Our goal is that in addition to the knowledge of the Scrum framework, the participants take away the ability to use it.

 - Introduction to the framework

 - Benefits and expectations (right and wrong and what can cause it)

 - Scrum – When does it come in handy and why?